fernandocastor/fernandocastor.github.io/_posts/2015-10-26-haskell-one-liner.markdown

  dual = uncurry.flip.curry
 {% endhighlight %}

-This is the kind of thinking that separates jedis from padawans.
+This is how real Haskell programmers do it.
+Those that [do not eat quiche](http://www.bernstein-plus-sons.com/RPDEQ.html "Real programmers don't eat quiche").